mrunankpawar/CPP_Codes/README.md

 This is a repository for C++ programs.
-The purpose behind these programs is to get strong understanding on the C++ concepts, so they are kept very simple.
+The purpose behind these programs is to get strong understanding on the C++ concepts.